c2lang/c2compiler/README.md

     - NAME=<value> -> value always treated as text
     - OR AND NOT in condition
     - () to indicate order
+- check AVL trees to have better performance than RB trees

 ## SourceManager
 - close files after use (need indication)